-As the song goes, “it’s the most wonderful time of the year.”
-For many people, though, possibly you included, it’s also the most stressful time of the year.
-Will the end of the year sales you’re anticipating happen again this year?
-Before you start the holiday #hustle, make sure the in-store holiday experience for your customers is as relaxing and festive as it can be by engaging all their senses.
+As the song goes, “It’s the most wonderful time of the year.”
+For many people, possibly you included, it’s also the most stressful time of the year.
+Make your in-store holiday experience for your customers as relaxing and festive as it can be by engaging all their senses.

-Sight: Everyone likes some Christmas cheer.
+Sight: Everyone likes some holiday cheer.
 Have fun determining a color scheme or theme to dress up your store for the holidays.
-This doesn’t mean you have to “dreck” the halls by covering every square inch with tinsel, but you can be festive in smaller, simpler ways.
+This doesn’t mean you have to “dreck” the halls by covering every square inch with tinsel, but you can be festive in smaller ways.
 Decorate a tree with garlands that look like pearls.
 Place some holiday decorations tastefully in your cases.
-Add some holiday trimmings to your wrapped packages.
-Does your store location generate plenty of walk-by traffic?
+Does your store have lots of walk-by traffic?
 Decorate those windows!
-Garner oohs, aahs, and a reason to have those strolling by on the sidewalks to open your door.
+Garner oohs, aahs, and a reason to have those sidewalk strollers opening your door.
 Lots of kids in the neighborhood?
 Develop a coloring contest and give the winner a special gift.
-The possibilities are endless with a little imagination and creativity!
+The possibilities are endless with a little imagination and creativity.

-Sound: Invite a local high school with a great band, or a community church choir, to sing in front of your doors on the weekends to share some holiday spirit!
+Sound: Invite local high school or community church choir groups to sing in front of your door to share some holiday spirit!
 Create a holiday playlist (or several) of tunes old and new to make your customers smile.
-A lot of variety and a wealth of songs will keep it fun for your employees, too.
-And avoid holiday burnout.
+Variety and a wealth of songs will keep it fun for your employees, too.

 Smell: You may not want to light holiday candles, but some lightly scented potpourri in crowd-pleasing fragrances, like vanilla, is comforting and encourages lingering.
 Peppermint is energizing and cinnamon tends to make people hungry.
-You may want to stay away from fragrances that tend to be cloying like pine and gingerbread, which some people love and others loathe.
+You may want to stay away from fragrances like pine and gingerbread, which some people love and others loathe.

 Taste: We’ve never met a holiday cookie we didn’t like.
-Whether they’re store-bought, locally made or baked by employees, share the calories, and the recipes, with your customers!
-Mulled cider and hot cocoa to warm the chill?
+Whether they’re store bought, locally made, or baked by employees, share the calories!
+Mulled cider and hot cocoa on chilly days?
 Check!
 Have bowls of wrapped holiday candies and chocolates on counters or place some in each customer’s bag.